This post contains links that we may earn a small commission for at no cost to you read more

 The rectus femoris is the main muscle of the quadriceps and it does most of the work when rowing.
 This is a two-joint muscle, connecting both the knee joint and the hip joint.

 As I mentioned above, a few reasons why many rowers have chronically tight hip flexors is that they spend most of their time sitting, either at home or in the boat!
 When you sit on the rowing machine without proper stretching, the muscles and connective tissue become tight, causing pain when you row.
+Side Note: Elliptical rowers are another great alternative if you suffer with hip pain, I also have a full article all about the Teeter Power 10 Elliptical Rower that you might like to read.

 Is hip flexor tightness the same as bursitis?